sr57/laravel-blueprint-faq/Create views/0-Create views.md

-Blueprint creates only the skeleton of each view associated with controllers defined in cofig (.yaml) file.
+Blueprint creates only the skeleton of each view associated with controllers defined in config (.yaml) file.

 If you want to generate code for views you have to :